Tennis (band): 2019–2022: Swimmer

-2022–present: Pollen, Face Down in the Garden, and breakup
+2022–present: Pollen, Face Down in the Garden.

-On November 15, 2022, Tennis released the single "One Night with the Valet" and announced their sixth studio album Pollen, which was released on February 10, 2023 by Mutually Detrimental, Moore and Riley's label.
+On November 15, 2022, Tennis released the single "One Night with the Valet" and announced their sixth studio album, Pollen, which was released on February 10, 2023 by Mutually Detrimental, Moore and Riley's label.
 A video for the song was released on December 13.
-The band released the second single "Let's Make a Mistake Tonight" alongside a music video for the track on January 10, 2023.
+The band released the second single, "Let's Make a Mistake Tonight", alongside a video for the track on January 10, 2023.
 The duo went on a month-long sailing trip to record the demos for this album.
 They often go on extended sailing trips for creative inspiration.
-On April 11, 2025, Tennis made an announcement via their newsletter that they would be releasing their studio album, Face Down in the Garden, which would be their final album.
-Tennis performed a farewell tour from May through September 2025.
+On April 11, 2025, Tennis announced that they would release their final studio album, Face Down in the Garden.
+Tennis gave a farewell tour from May through September 2025.